nananakx-x/calc/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Acknowledgement

+Implemented according to the guide on [How to Create RESTful API and Fetch Data using React JS](https://www.geeksforgeeks.org/how-to-create-restful-api-and-fetch-data-using-reactjs/) and information from [How to perform POST requests with Axios](https://axios-http.com/docs/post_example).

-## Available Scripts
+## To start

-In the project directory, you can run:
+In the frontend directory, run:

 ### `npm start`